-Through the course of the work, the employee transferred information between 3 different systems.
+In another instance, our clients had their operations specialists fielding inbound client intake calls, managing the project schedule, and answering the phones.
+During the work, the employee transferred information between 3 different systems.
 The volume of calls was large enough that the employee could spend 10% of the week just transferring information.

 Using Zapier, we identified a way to automate the information transfer and created a template that worked for all the systems – making information flow smoother while increasing employee productivity.

-Automation is a way to take simple tasks that keep getting missed off the to-do list and into the done column.
+Automation is a way to take simple tasks that get missed off the to-do list and into the done column.

 Look for opportunities to bring technology to the table when you're not quite ready to hire a team member or notice that the ball is getting dropped, or things just aren't working as well as they should.

 It is easy to think that leveraging money is a big business game, but it is very viable for small service businesses.

 Consider the concept of leveraging other people's money, one of the most established examples of leverage.

 You leverage other people's money when someone invests in your business, or you use credit options to invest in growth initiatives for the business.